littlefoxcompany/usemods/README.md

 Welcome to the documentation for Mods.
 We combine Nuxt Content and Vue Components to achieve interactive blocks.

 ### Content
-To make content changes to the docs, please refer to the original `./src` and use `bun run docs` to compile update-to-date markdown files here.
-You can read more on the compiler in `./docs.mjs`
+To make content changes to the docs, please refer to the original `./src` and use `pnpm dev` to compile update-to-date markdown files here.
+You can read more on the compiler in `./docs/docs.mjs`

 ### Vue Components
 To make changes to how the Mod displays and interacts, please see the corresponding `.vue` files found in `./nuxt-web/components/content/`

 ### Running the Website
-To run the UseMods website, run `bun run dev` from the website folder which should perform any installs first, then checkout `localhost:3000`.
+To run the UseMods website, run `pnpm dev` from the website folder which should perform any installs first, then checkout `localhost:3000`.
+This will also initiate a recursive watcher on the `./src` folder to automatically generate documentation from the JSDOCs of each function and sync changes made to the functions.

-### Running the Docs Compiler
-To make the magic happen, run the `bun install` on the root.
-From there, you can run `bun run docs` to initiate a watcher and compiler on `./src`.
-You'll now generate documentation from the JSDOCs and sync files to the utils section in the Nuxt Website and Nuxt Module.